ironhack-labs/unit-testing-guided-example/README.md

 Open your terminal.

-To run unit test in your machine, you must have both `Node.js` and `npm` installed.
-To insure you have both, you can run the following commands: `node -v` and `npm -v`.
-As a result, you should see the versions of either installed on your machine.
+To run our unit tests on your machine, you must have both `Node.js` and `npm` installed.
+You can ensure you have both by running the following commands: `node -v` and `npm -v`.
+As a result, you should see the installation version of each.

-As stated, our `package.json` file holds a list of the dependencies for this project.
-However, these dependencies are not automatically fetched when you clone the repository into your machine.
-To fetch the dependencies, run the command `npm install` (or the equivalent shorter command `npm i`) to install the project's dependencies.
+As stated, our project depends on external packages.
+In Module 2, you'll start working closely with these.
+For now, to fetch these dependencies, all you need to do is to run the command `npm install`.
+Doing so will add a `node_modules` directory to the root of the project.

 ## Iteration 3 - Running unit tests, seeing failures